-Resilience measures a community's ability to withstand local shocks and stressors.
+Resilience measures a community's ability to survive, adapt, and thrive in the face of local shocks and stressors.

 A shock refers to a short-term, high impact event that disrupts normal functions in a community.
 An example of a shock could be a flood, wildfire, or large business closure.

-A stressor refers to an ongoing problem in a community.
+A stressor refers to an ongoing challenge in a community.
 Examples of stressors include poverty, poor education, and aging infrastructure.